2025∙Enterprise∙B2B∙AI∙Product Implementation∙Oracle

 The Problem Space

-Enterprise platforms often fail before users ever reach “day one.”
+Enterprise platforms often fail before users ever reach day one.

 Line illustration of a human surrounded by fragmented documents and disconnected workflows, with an AI observing calmly, representing enterprise onboarding complexity.